 Limits are typically between $1,000 and $10,000.
 It’s not much and usually won’t cover all medical bills, but it can help.
 It works much like health insurance by providing upfront payment for your doctor visits.
 Once you use up your total limits, you’ll have to find another source of compensation if you require further treatment.

-Your Charlotte tailgating motorcycle accident lawyer from DeMayo Law Offices, LLP will assist you with the insurance claim.
+Your Charlotte tailgating motorcycle accident lawyer from DeMayo Law Offices will assist you with the insurance claim.
 We can request copies of all available policies and determine the coverage amounts.

 Our legal team is available 24/7 to provide you with real-time assistance.
 We know the frustration that comes with waiting for someone to call you back.
 We don’t want you to become discouraged when trying to seek representation after a motorcycle accident.
 You’ll be able to reach us when you need us the most.

-If you sustained injuries in a tailgating accident on your motorcycle and want to discuss your case with a dedicated and compassionate law firm, call us at (704) 333-1000 right now for your free consultation.
+If you sustained injuries in a tailgating accident on your motorcycle and want to discuss your case with a dedicated and compassionate attorney, call us at (704) 333-1000 right now for your free consultation.